jimib/phoenix-screen-threejs-skeleton-tracking/README.md

 ### A root container

-A root contained that can be scaled and respositioned has been provided, instead of adding children directly to the scene.
+A root container that can be scaled and respositioned has been provided, instead of adding children directly to the scene.

 ### Basic transforms